couchbase/query/docs/n1ql-select.md

 The first clause would make the input to the query be the array of employees.
 The second clause would iterate over the employees array and join each element to the organization, and then make the resulting joined objects the inputs to the query.

-NOTE: Path joining over array-valued members is only done in the FROM clause.
+NOTE: Path joining and expansion over array-valued members is only done in the FROM clause.
 It is not done for nested expressions in the SELECT list, WHERE clause, etc.

+##### Joins

+Joins have their normal meaning from SQL.

 #### Filtering